Frequently Asked Questions

 You are not required to attend a Student Conduct Meeting.
 However, the information you possess may be vital in the resolution of a case.
 You also have the option of submitting your statement in writing via email or other means of your choice to a Case Administrator.

-Who can be an advisor?
+Who can be a support person?

 Why was I not notified of my student’s conduct meetings?